Completing building works

-It is important for consumers to ascertain when the An agreement that the law will enforce. requires the works to be concluded and compare that to when the works are actually completed by the builder.
+It is important for consumers to ascertain when the contract requires the works to be concluded and compare that date to when the works are actually completed by the builder.
 Consumers should carefully review their contracts to ascertain what stage and quality the builder must achieve for the works to be concluded.

-In some contracts the finish date is described as ‘practical completion’ and it is defined as the stage when works have been substantially completed except for In Victoria, a child or young person under 18.
-See also infant. defects.
+In some contracts the finish date is described as ‘practical completion’ and it is defined as the stage when works have been substantially completed except for minor defects.

 In other contracts the completion of works is determined by the building surveyor issuing an occupancy permit or Certificate of Final Inspection.

 Most contracts provide that the works are deemed complete when the consumer assumes occupation of the home.
 Accordingly, consumers should not hurry to move in, especially in circumstances where a certificate of occupancy has not yet been issued by the building surveyor.